awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 ## What Are the Shared Accounts?<a name="what-shared"></a>

-In AWS Control Tower, three shared accounts in your landing zone are provisioned automatically during setup: the management account, the log archive account, and the audit account\.
+In AWS Control Tower, the shared accounts in your landing zone are provisioned during setup: the management account, the log archive account, and the audit account\.

 ### What is the management account?<a name="what-is-mgmt"></a>